-Whilst I love the thrill of being a budget backpacker, one of the best things about being an expat—rather than a traveller—is that every now and then you can splash out on something a little
+Whilst I love being a budget backpacker, one of the best things about being an expat rather than a traveller is splashing out sometimes.
+Budget travel has many benefits, but who doesn’t love a little

 Do you like to splash out every now and then when you are travelling?